grocid/shamir/README.md

 # Shamir secret sharing
-This is a simple implementation of Shamir's secret-sharing scheme.
+This is a simple implementation of Shamir's secret-sharing scheme over GF(2⁸).
+The secret is split into several shares, rather than transforming the whole secret into larger moduli.
+This leads to small look-up tables and (basically) constant-time computation.